emirhankarakoc/project-live-auction/README.md

 Introduction video: https://youtu.be/_L2Rda-7xJU?si=Yrr6raoM_5txvsej

-# how to start
+# how to start on LOCAL MACHINE (deployment branch is for production.)
 for backend, make sure your database url, database username and password are true. mine is root and root and db url is localhost:3306, so if you run on your local, this datas probably same but make sure.
 <br>
 for frontend: make sure `lib>http.js` constants, APIURL and SOCKETURL is your localhost. its already set for your local working but make sure.
 <br>
 accounts: for admin, username: admin@muzayede.com password:admin <br>
-if you want to create users, you can with register page or go backend>MezatApplication.java then add new user in commandlinerunner.
+if you want to create users, you can with register page or go backend>src>MezatApplication.java then add new user in commandlinerunner.